 If you’ve got a car and are willing to drive it for 30 minutes, Franklin, Tennessee, is right outside Nashville — and it’s the cutest darn small town you’ve ever seen.
 You know Stars Hollow on Gilmore Girls?
 It’s that, but in the South, complete with town square gazebo and probably one or two Taylor Dooses with a drawl.
 From the industrial-chic Factory and shops to the Franklin Farmers Market to the occasional Airstream trailer clothing shop, there are weekend delights aplenty in Franklin.

 Plus, every September, Franklin’s Harlinsdale Farm welcomes Pilgrimage Music Festival, which is probably the most kid-friendly music fest of all time.
-Last year’s highlights were the Avett Brothers, Justin Timberlake (presumably JT brought his son, Silas, who sadly did not end up in a baby battle with my son Silas), Fitz and the Tantrums, Langhorne Slim and the main stage event that featured me trying to pee in a port-o-potty while holding Silas up over my head so he wouldn’t touch anything.
+Past highlights were the Avett Brothers, Justin Timberlake (presumably JT brought his son, Silas, who sadly did not end up in a baby battle with my son Silas), the Foo Fighters, and more — and the main stage event that featured me trying to pee in a port-o-potty while holding my own Silas up over my head so he wouldn’t touch anything.
 Ah, music festival life with kids.
 Pilgrimage plans to reopen in time for the 2021 fest, and boy do I plan to be there.

 Y’all come back now, ya hear?